rbstp/gist-blog/src/styles/README.md

 ## Migration Note

 The original monolithic `main.css` file (3,367 lines) has been split into 14 focused modules averaging ~240 lines each.
-The backup is preserved as `main.css.backup`.

 ## Benefits